ASOS Design x Christian Cowan +

 At ASOS

-Dress by ASOS DESIGN Collaboration with Christian Cowan High neck Long sleeves Cut-out detail to back Body-Conscious fit A tight cut to the body Exclusive to ASOS
+Dress by ASOS DESIGN Collaboration with Christian Cowan.
+High neck.
+Long sleeves.
+Cut-out detail to back.
+Bodycon fit.
+A tight cut to the body.
+Exclusive to ASOS.

 Need a few alternatives?